 Students will need to complete an application and pay an application fee.
 Applicants must have a cumulative GPA of 2.0 or above in applicable coursework for admission into the bachelor's program.
 Current UWS students do not need to submit transcripts as the transcripts are already part of the student's academic record through the DC program application process.
 Alumni may need to submit transcripts.
-The associate dean for pre-clinical education is responsible for determining whether a student's coursework meets the criteria established by the university.
+The college of chiropractic dean's office is responsible for determining whether a student's coursework meets the criteria established by the university.